feenkcom/gtoolkit/README.md

 # The Glamorous Toolkit (GT)
 GT is the moldable IDE for Pharo.
+The main goal of GT is to redefine the experience of developing software.

 The current repository embodies the second generation of GT that is based on the [Bloc project](https://github.com/pharo-graphics/Bloc) and it is comprised of a set of distinct tools.
 Currently these are:
+- [Inspector](https://github.com/feenkcom/gtoolkit-inspector): the moldable inspector for Pharo on top of Bloc.
 - Documenter: a tool for showing live documentation inside Pharo.
 It is based on Pillar and on the moldable text editor.
 - Transcript: a rethinking of the classic Transcript taking advantage of the moldable text editor from Bloc.
 - [Visualizer](https://github.com/feenkcom/gtoolkit-visualizer): a set of visualization engines on top of Bloc.
-- [Examples](https://github.com/feenkcom/gtoolkit-examples): a framework for example-driven development in Pharo.
+- [Examples](https://github.com/feenkcom/gtoolkit-examples): an engine for example-driven development in Pharo.

 ## How to load